britnicanale/Final-Project-Sudoku/README.md

 1/18: Jeremy caught errors and wrote more of the timer function (but can't implement it).
 Britni added Welcome, Error, Winning window, still not 100% functional. </br>
 1/19: Jeremy added endpage window if you win and kept working on timer.
 Britni created IntroWindow. </br>
 1/20: Jeremy began adding random seeds and caught a bug in hint button.
 Britni tried the timer and it now checks the actual time.
 We are still working on getting that functional.
 Britni added usernames and difficulty levels. </br>
-1/21: We are just finishing up and working on getting the random seed generator and timer working. </br>
+1/21: We are just finishing up and working on getting the random seed generator and timer working.
+UPDATE: Jeremy got both functions working, Britni continued to check for bugs and wrote a Delay Window when creating a new puzzle. </br>